Eslaam95/ITI-VCS-tak-2/README.md

 ### Lightweight tags
 We use `git tag v1.7` for lightweight tags.

-It doesn't support messages and doesn't have conatin metadata.
+It doesn't support messages and doesn't conatin metadata.
 Just pointer to a commit.

+Used as a quick reference to commits.

 ### Annonated tags
 We use `git tag -a v1.0 -m "message"` for Annonated tags.

 Support messages and conatins metadata.
 More like an object.

+Used more for public releases.

 ---------------------------------------------